ros-mobile-robots/ros-mobile-robots.github.io/docs/index.md

 The source code for this project can be found in [this GitHub repository](https://github.com/fjp/diffbot).

+## Best Practices

+The project tries to follow the [ROS best practices](http://wiki.ros.org/Tutorials/Best%20Practices) as good as possible.
+This includes examples and patterns on producing and contributing high quality code, as well as on testing, and other quality oriented practices, like continuous integration.
+You can read more about it on the [ROS Quality wiki](http://wiki.ros.org/Quality).

 ## References

 Helpful resources to bring your own robots into ROS are: